ordinaryzelig/minitest-parallel-db/README.md

 ```

 Database transactions also have another neat feature:
-they are only visible to that connection.
+they are only visible to that connection*.

+_*At least for the most part.
+Read about unique indexes and write locks for more info._

 Let's do another example to demonstrate: